syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/tooltip.md

 ## Adding Icon

-You can use the [iconCss](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonTooltip/#iconcss) property to define the custom style for the icons.
+You can use the [iconCss](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonTooltip/#iconcss) property to specify the icons to be displayed in the tooltip.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}